 CHIP tutors are College of Education students who are paid through a generous grant from the organization Handbags that Help

-The Fall CHIP Program will begin the week of February 4, 2019 and continue until April 15, 2019
+The Spring CHIP Program will begin the week of February 4, 2019 and continue until April 15, 2019

 - Tutoring is scheduled for 45 minute sessions